gustavo-gomez/mixedMessages/README.md

 * JavaScript
 * CSS

-This is a Project for the `Full-Stack Engineer` Career Path of CodeAcademy
+This is a Project for the `Full-Stack Engineer` Career Path of Codecademy